PSP-Archive/docs/homebrew-lib/uploading-guidelines.md

 	1. **Accessory tags**:
 		1. 'Go!Cam': game supports or requires the PSP camera.
 		1. 'Go!Explore': game supports or requires the GPS module.
-		1. 'IrDA ': game/app supports or requires an infrared device.
+		1. 'IrDA': game/app supports or requires an infrared device.
+		1. 'Neo Motion Kit': unofficial motion kit accessory used by some homebrews.
 1. **Creator** field:
 	1. Where both the real names and nicknames of a creator are known, prefer real names (as those tend to change less often).
 	1. If the game/app is a port, enter the name of the creator of the PSP port.